 If you are aged 19 or over and experiencing any degree of mild to moderate mental health issue FACE Forward is a mental health and community learning/social inclusion partnership between Knowsley Council’s Family And Community Education Service (FACE) and North West Boroughs Healthcare NHS Foundation Trust (Recovery Service).

 The Child and Adolescent Mental Health Service (CAMHS) is a specialist service providing support and therapeutic intervention to children, young people (up to aged 18) and their families who are experiencing complex, persistent and severe emotional and psychological problems.

 Knowsley Think Wellbeing Service provides psychological therapy services such as cognitive behavioural therapy for young people (ages 16+) and adults with mild to moderate symptoms of common mental health problems like stress, anxiety, panic disorder and depression.
 Our aim is to help people change the way they feel by changing the way they think.

 The Live Well website has lots of health services and information that you may find useful when you reach 18 [and before 18 when you are thinking ahead].

 The Special Care Dentistry Department at Liverpool University Dental Hospital has a unit that offers a Consultant-led service, providing specialist dental care on a referral basis, to those who have a physical, sensory, intellectual, mental, medical, emotional or social impairment or disability, or a combination of these factors.

-Please remember to check out the Advice & Support page as there may be more information and services listed there that can help you.
+Please remember to check out the Information & Advice page as there may be more information and services listed there that can help you.